Car insurance for young drivers – why is it so expensive?

 Also, if you're the main driver, make sure you're noted as such on the policy.

 If you say the other person is the main driver because they have a better driving history, you're committing fraud.
-This is known as fronting, and you could invalidate your insurance.
+This is known as fronting, and you could invalidate your insurance, at the very least.

 If you only drive at set times of the year, perhaps during term time, then let your insurance company know.

 To lower the risk of having an accident, avoid driving in rush hour and limit your annual mileage.

-A telematics car insurance policy works by using a black box or a mobile phone app to monitor your driving.
+A telematics car insurance policy works by using an installed black box, plug-in or mobile phone app to monitor your driving.
 It then uses data gathered as the basis for setting your insurance premium.

 Such policies are available for drivers of all ages, but are thought to be especially beneficial for safe, young drivers who are struggling to find competitive quotes.

 The feedback you receive could also be seen as a valuable form of education to help improve your driving.

 The easiest way to reduce your car insurance costs is to improve your reputation and driving record by staying conviction free, avoiding speeding, and building up a no claims discount